brumla/docker-kafka/README.md

 | Important: I am not anyhow related to Apache Kafka and Bitnami company.

+## Application connection
+Use port 9094 to connect to Kafka instance.
+The port 9092 is not exposed and is used internally.

 # Licence

     Docker Compose file for Kafka